elastic-robots/admin/README.md

 # Policy as Code

-This repository contains a demonstration of GitHub policy as code using [github/safe-settings](https://github.com/github/safe-settings) as it might be applied to the Elastic organization.
+This repository contains a demonstration of GitHub policy as code using [github/safe-settings](https://github.com/github/safe-settings).

+Instead of being hosted in the [Elastic organization](https://github.com/elastic) it is instead hosted in a sample organization called
+[elastic-robots](https://github.com/elastic-robots) which has been specifically designated for testing and demos.

+This organization contains an imaginary set of repos whose names correspond to popular projects in the Elastic organization for the purposes of demonstrating safe-settings.
+> [!IMPORTANT]
+> These repos are only named in a similar way to the actual repos in the Elastic org.
+They are not forks and do not contain the same code nor the same settings.

+In the root of each repo is a README.md file which describes the role of the repo.

-## Organization design
+## Organization security model

 In this demo, we imagine three roles for policy makers: